jakobleck/jakobleck/README.md

-- 👋 Hi, I’m @jakobleck
+- 👋 Hi, I’m @jakobleck, a mysterious creature from somewhere in the heart of Europe. :)
-- 👀 I’m interested in physics, chess and music.
-- 🌱 I’m currently learning python.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---